EXCCoin/exccd/dcrec/secp256k1/ecdsa/README.md

 A comprehensive suite of tests is provided to ensure proper functionality.

-## ECDSA use in Decred
+## ECDSA use in Exchangecoin

-At the time of this writing, ECDSA signatures are heavily used for proving coin ownership in Decred as the vast majority of transactions consist of what is effectively transferring ownership of coins to a public key associated with a private key only known to the recipient of the coins along with an encumbrance that requires an ECDSA signature that proves the new owner possesses the private
+At the time of this writing, ECDSA signatures are heavily used for proving coin ownership in Exchangecoin as the vast majority of transactions consist of what is effectively transferring ownership of coins to a public key associated with a private key only known to the recipient of the coins along with an encumbrance that requires an ECDSA signature that proves the new owner possesses the private